elastic/elasticsearch/README.md

 * `bucket`: The name of the bucket to be used for snapshots.
 (Mandatory)
 * `region`: The region where bucket is located.
 Defaults to US Standard
+* `endpoint`: The endpoint to the S3 API.
+Defaults to AWS's default S3 endpoint.
+Note that setting a region overrides the endpoint setting.
 * `base_path`: Specifies the path within bucket to repository data.
 Defaults to root directory.
 * `access_key`: The access key to use for authentication.
 Defaults to value of `cloud.aws.access_key`.
 * `secret_key`: The secret key to use for authentication.
 Defaults to value of `cloud.aws.secret_key`.